Young Donates to Cancel Medical Debt

 "The city of Atlanta has welcomed me with open arms," Young said via a Hawks press release.
 "Giving back to this community is extremely important to me.
 I hope these families can find a bit of relief knowing that their bills have been taken care of as we enter the New Year."

-After the news broke, some other players around the NBA reacted in support of Young's donation:
+After the news broke, Brooklyn Nets point guard Spencer Dinwiddie and Democratic presidential candidate Bernie Sanders tweeted in support of Young's donation:

+Before Wednesday night's game, Young explained why he chose this particular issue for his donation.
+His grandfather dealt with health issues a few years ago, and experienced the kind of medical debt Young and RIP are looking to eliminate.
+He wanted to positively impact Atlantans while also addressing an issue that was personal to him.

+"I have family members who were really sick, especially my grandpa," Young said.
+"That's who I play for.
+When I was a kid, just seeing him being sick, and I have a lot of family members who have had to go through that type of debt.
+So it's something special to me.
+I just wanted to do something for the city of Atlanta and something that was special to me."

 RIP Medical Debt is a nonprofit that buys and forgives medical debt across America.
 RIP works with individual donors, philanthropists and organizations to purchase medical debt for pennies on the dollar to provide financial relief for those burdened by impossible medical bills.
 To learn more or pitch in to their mission, visit their website.

-Note: This story was updated to include Senator Sanders' tweet and Young's quote before Wednesday's game.